 - Curatorial team

 - Office and Administration Manager

 - Partnerships and Communications Manager

-CoCA is governed by the Canterbury Society of Arts Charitable Trust, our trustees are: Anna Ryan (Chair), Tracy McCaw (Deputy Chair), Kate Johnstone, David Winter (Treasurer), Karen Mason, Sean Duxfield and Aaron Smith.
+CoCA is governed by the Canterbury Society of Arts Charitable Trust, our trustees are: Anna Ryan (Chair), Tracy McCaw (Deputy Chair), Kate Johnstone, David Winter (Treasurer), Pip Rowe, Sean Duxfield and Aaron Smith.